In this Raspberry Pi BOINC tutorial, I take you through the steps to getting BOINC setup and processing tasks correctly.

 status: Success poll status: operation in progress account key: <your_account_key>

-- Lastly run the following line to attach your BOINC program to your [email protected] account.
+3. Lastly, run the following line to attach your BOINC program to your SETI@Home account.

 boinccmd --project_attach http://setiathome.berkeley.edu <your_account_key>

-Configuring BOINC can be a pretty complex task if you’re doing it through the command line as I briefly touched on before.
+Configuring BOINC can be a pretty complicated task if you’re doing it through the command line, as I briefly touched on before.
 If you’re doing it through the manager tool, then everything is a lot easier.
 I will touch on some of the options that are available to you below.

-You change settings so that BOINC will only under certain conditions.
-For example, if you only wanted to run whilst you’re asleep or whenever the Pi isn’t busy doing other stuff.
+You change settings so that BOINC will run only under certain conditions.
+For example, if you just wanted to run while you’re asleep or whenever the Pi isn’t busy doing other stuff.

-- If you want to setup preferences for Raspberry Pi BOINC in the command line, then you can edit the config file be running the following command.
+1. If you want to set up preferences for Raspberry Pi BOINC within the command line, then you can edit the config file by running the following command.

 sudo nano /var/lib/boinc-client/cc_config.xml

-- If you will find that this file is usually pretty empty.
-To find out all the options that you can add be sure to check out the client configuration page at the BOINC wiki website.
+2. If you will find that this file is usually pretty empty.
+To find out all the options that you can add, be sure to check out the client configuration page at the BOINC wiki website.